iJSPARK/iJSPARK.github.io/_posts/2021-10-25-linkedlist.md

 ---

-#### Pointer linked list
+### Pointer linked list
-Create node object when insert to data for linked list.
+Create node type object when insert to data for linked list.
 Each node's pointer to the next node.
 The first node of linked list is the head node and last node is tail node.
 The tail node has null value.

-* Node object consist of data and next.
+* Node type object consist of data and next.
     1. data : member that stores data
     2. next : pointer to a struct like itself